csound-flossmanual/csound-floss/book/07-c-working-with-controllers.md

   instr 1
-iNum      notnum                   ; read in midi note number iAmp      ampmidi 0.1              ; read in note velocity - range 0 to 0.2 kVol      ctrl7   1,1,0,1          ; read in CC 1, chan.
-1. Re-range from 0 to 1
+iNum      notnum                   ; read in midi note number iAmp      ampmidi 0.1              ; read in note velocity - range 0 to 0.2 kVol      ctrl7   1,1,0,1          ; read in CC 1, chn 1.
+Re-range from 0 to 1
 kPortTime linseg 0,0.001,0.01   ; create a value that quickly ramps up to 0.01 kVol      portk   kVol, kPortTime  ; create filtered version of kVol aVol      interp  kVol             ; create an a-rate version of kVol. iRange    =       2                ; pitch bend range in semitones